Tourism research statistics

 The impact on jobs, Gross Domestic Product (GDP) and taxes associated with the spending of travellers in an area.
 Not all of the impacts are retained within the area of spending since part of these benefits will leak out into other regions in the form of imports.

-The economic impact of tourism in Ontario is estimated by the Ministry of Heritage, Sport, Tourism and Culture Industries’ Tourism Regional Economic Impact Model (TREIM).
+The economic impact of tourism in Ontario is estimated by the Ministry of Tourism, Culture and Sport's Tourism Regional Economic Impact Model (TREIM).
 TREIM estimates the economic impact (e.g., jobs, GDP, taxes) of visitor and business spending on the provincial and local economies.

 - Gross Domestic Product (GDP)